inspiredminds/contao-personio/README.md

 ## Job Reader

 The _Personio job_ content element acts as the reader output for the details of a job.
-For it work, it needs to be placed within a page of the type _Personio job_.
+For it to work, it needs to be placed within a page of the type _Personio job_.

 ## Application Form